mseemann/js-restful-express/README.md

 ```bash
 npm install js-restful-express --save
 ```
-This module requires reflect-metadata as a peer dependency.
+You need to use a es7 reflect metadata shim (reflect-metadat or core-js).
 This is essential to make the decorators working.
 It must be ensured that this module is only loaded once.
 Otherwise the decorated information will be lost at runtime.
 Keep in mind that this is a shim and until now not a language feature!